The parabolic antenna can be moved along two main axis, Right Ascension (RA) axis and Declination axis (DEC), using three different electrical motors.

 The equatorial mouting allows targetting objects in the sky according to its two coordinates RA and DEC, then follow the object while the Earth is rotating, using a low speed movement toward west to compensate the rotation.

-Antenna movements can be initiated by pushing buttons on the command panel or by giving orders from a remote site using an astronomy application that sends the coordinates to be reached.
+Antenna movements can be initiated by pushing buttons on the command panel or by giving orders from a remote site using an astronomy software application that sends the coordinates of the object to be targeted.

 Software driver computes the movement orders to be transmitted for motor activation.
 Several speeds and directions are available.
 Movements toward east or west at low or fast speed or very low speed tracking toward west ; and positive or negative declination movements.